-The Colleges of the University of Cambridge are committed to the principle that no student should be deterred from studying for an undergraduate degree at the University of Cambridge by financial considerations.
+The Colleges of the University of Cambridge are committed to the principle that no student should be deterred from studying for a degree at the University of Cambridge by financial considerations.

 There are many sources of support available, ranging from loans from the Student Loans Company, private bank loans and overdrafts, and bursaries administered by the Government to bursaries offered by the University and Colleges.
 Information on financial support available from the University is available on the University website in the following places:

 Besides the core support available to students, described above, various funds are available from the College to aid students in their studies and in the case of hardship.

 Any student in hardship can apply, through their Tutor throughout the year, for financial assistance.
 There is no restriction on subject and because hardship can arise unexpectedly and for various reasons, each case is looked at on its own merits.
 Similarly, the level of support offered will depend upon circumstances, but decisions can usually be made quickly.